Call of Duty: Advanced Warfare: Downloadable content

 A pre-order bonus was announced entitled 'Advanced Arsenal' which consists of a Custom Exoskeleton along with an EM1 Quantum & AK-12G weapon usable in multiplayer.
 An advertisement revealed that the collector's editions will include a bonus multiplayer map, "Atlas Gorge", which is a remake of the map "Pipeline" from Call of Duty 4: Modern Warfare; an Atlas Digital Content Pack, which includes two bonus weapons, a custom character helmet, a player card, five in-game "supply drops" and a single-player upgrade token.
 Also included is a season pass, granting players access to four post-release map packs.
 Additionally, all pre-orders would be upgraded to the "Day Zero Edition", which includes 24 hours early access to the game with double XP, additional weapons and in-game items.

 On November 3, 2014, Activision revealed 4 DLCs for Advanced Warfare, namely Havoc, Ascendance, Supremacy, and Reckoning.
-A new co-op mode, Exo Zombies, was announced on November 27, 2014, and was released alongside the Havoc DLC on January 27, 2015, for the Xbox consoles, February 26, 2015, for the PlayStation consoles, and March 3, 2015, for Windows.
-The Ascendance DLC was released on March 31, 2015, for the Xbox consoles and April 30, 2015, for the PlayStation consoles and Windows.
-The DLC includes 4 new maps, the second Exo Zombies map and a new grappling hook feature playlist.
-The third DLC of the game, Supremacy, was released on June 2, 2015, for the Xbox 360 and Xbox One.
-The DLC includes four new maps and act as a continuation to the Exo Zombies campaign.
-It was released for PlayStation 3, PlayStation 4 and Windows on July 2, 2015.
-The last DLC, Reckoning, was released for the Xbox 360 and Xbox One on August 4, 2015.
-It was released for the remaining platforms on September 3, 2015.
+A new co-op mode, Exo Zombies, was announced on November 27, 2014, and was released alongside the Havoc DLC on January 27, 2015, for Xbox consoles, February 26 for PlayStation consoles, and March 3 for Windows.
+The Ascendance DLC was released on March 31 for Xbox consoles and April 30 for PlayStation consoles and Windows.
+The DLC includes four new maps, the second Exo Zombies map and a new grappling hook feature playlist.
+The third DLC of the game, Supremacy, includes four new maps and act as a continuation to the Exo Zombies campaign.
+It was released on June 2 for Xbox consoles, and on July 2 for PlayStation consoles and Windows.
+The last DLC, Reckoning, was released for Xbox consoles on August 4, and for the remaining platforms on September 3.
 The release of Reckoning on these platforms marked the end of the exclusivity deal between Activision and Microsoft.